 We face significant challenges in order to achieve profitability.
 There can be no assurance that we will be able to maintain adequate liquidity or achieve long-term viability.
 Our ability to meet our obligations in the ordinary course of business is dependent upon our ability to establish profitable operations or raise capital, as needed, through public or private debt or equity financing, or other sources of financing to fund operations.
-We are currently restricted from borrowing funds under our credit facility with RBC, as we do not currently satisfy earnings thresholds contained in the credit facility.
+We don't currently have access to a credit facility.